-I am a regular contributor for Real Food and Health magazine, Kitchen Stewardship and Super Healthy Kids.
-I also partner with Stonyfield Yogurt and Ecocentric Mom.
+I am a regular contributor for Real Food and Health magazine and Kitchen Stewardship.
+I also partner with Stonyfield Yogurt.
 I love having opportunities to share my knowledge and experience with others.

 I have a lot of knowledge on allergies, anxiety, OCD, disordered eating, thyroid problems and reproductive health (PCOS, hormonal imbalance).

 If you spend your days wishing your kids would Just Take A Bite you’ve come to the right place.
 I’m here to help!